textileio/papers/draft.md

 immutable and universally unique.

-![The cryptographic hash of content is used to make a request to the network of IPFS peers.
-Using the built-in routing mechanisms and a distributed hash table (DHT), peers hosting the requested content are identified and content is returned.](figures/Hash_Request.png){#fig:contentaddressing height="350px"}
+![The cryptographic hash of content is used to make a request to the network of IPFS Peers.
+Using the built-in routing mechanisms and a distributed hash table (DHT), Peers hosting the requested content are identified and content is returned.](figures/Hash_Request.png){#fig:contentaddressing height="350px"}

-While content-based addressing doesn't dictate to a peer *how* to get a piece of content, IPFS (via libp2p[^3]) does provide a system for moving content across the network.
+While content-based addressing doesn't dictate to a Peer *how* to get a piece of content, IPFS (via libp2p[^3]) does provide a system for moving content across the network.
 On the IPFS network, a client who wants specific content requests the CID from the network of IPFS hosts.
 The